 Think of your hair as trees, grass, or flowers and your scalp as the soil.
 If the soil isn’t cared for, the plants can not flourish.
-If you don’t take time to ensure that your scalp is healthy and nourished, how can you expect to have long, healthy hair?
+If you don’t take time to ensure that you have a healthy scalp, how can you expect to have long, healthy hair?
 You can’t.
 Many spend an endless amount of time on their hair to get it to grow long, but they neglect their scalp which then leads to time wasted.
 Before you embark on a long hair journey, you must first get to the source.

 First, look at your scalp and how your hair behaves.
 Is your scalp dry and flaky, but your hair greasy?
 Or are both your hair AND scalp dry?
 Is your scalp greasy, but your hair dry?
 Or are they both greasy?

 A dry, flaky scalp accompanied by dry hair can be your body’s way of telling you that it is in dire need of nutrients.
 In order to combat this, it is recommended that you drink more water and supplement your diet with foods rich in zinc, iron, omega 3 fatty acids, vitamin A, and B complex vitamins.